Hummingbird Food Guide

 Very hot days = Clean & refill more often.
 Fill feeder only half full to reduce waste; consider moving to a shaded area until the weather cools slightly.

 The very nature of hummingbird nectar makes it vital to keep your feeder clean.
 Since the nectar is a mix of water and sugar, it’s easy for micro-organisms to infest and spoil it.
-Once that happens, you definitely need to change your nectar -- but you also need to clean your feeder, too!
+Once that happens, you definitely need to change your hummingbird food -- but you also need to clean your feeder, too!
 Doing so ensures that your feeders aren’t just transferring those micro-organisms to the next batch of nectar.

 If the mold, bacteria and these other organisms build up too much, they can make your hummingbird visitors sick, and your birds can die by ingesting this bad nectar.